Editor’s corner

 As a contribution to improving the situation I use this website as a support reference for the training I provide my students.
 Open to the public as well, the site is intended to act as a platform for discussion and a vehicle for raising awareness of the causes of project failure.
 I hope you will find it useful and am open to feedback.

-If you would like to stay in touch, please feel free to send me a Linkedin request (please denote that you found me via this website).
-If you are an academic institution interested in joining the group of universities who license my online classes please review the brochure for my latest online course offering.
+If you would like to stay in touch, please feel free to send me a Linkedin request (please denote that you found me via this website so I know you’re not a fake profile).
 If you are simply browsing, have a read through and I hope you find some ideas that will help you improve the chances that your projects will be a success.
-If you would like to read my bio, click here.

 Thanks